 Ash dieback

 Ash dieback disease, or Chalara, is a potentially fatal disease of ash trees.
-It has spread rapidly throughout the UK and is now firmly established in Midlothian.
 The disease spreads when spores are dispersed by wind.
 There is no known cure.

 Affected trees will be a potential hazard to residents and property for at least the next decade.
 The only way to remove the risk posed by badly affected trees in public places is to fell them.